-Figure 2-1 Smartcard Product Life Cycle 17
+Figure 2-1 Smartcard Product Life Cycle .
+17 7

 Table 2-1 Classic and XP Write modes .
 14

 Table 2-2 Smartcard Product Life-cycle .
 16

 Table 2-3 Phases 4 to 7 Product Users .
 21

 Table 3-1 Threats and Phases .
 29

 Table 5-1 IFCSF_Policy .
-47
+45

 Table 6-1 Relationship Between Security Requirements and Security Functions .
-61
+59

-Table 6-2 Relationship Retween Assurance Requirements and Measures 64
+Table 6-2 Relationship Between Assurance Requirements and Measures 62

-AT90SC12872RCFT Security Target Lite

 1.1 Identification

-Title: AT90SC12872RCFT Security Target Lite
+1 Title: AT90SC12836RCT Security Target Lite

-This Security Target Lite has been constructed with Common Criteria (CC) Version 2.2.
+2 This Security Target Lite has been constructed with Common Criteria (CC) Version 2.2.

 1.2 Overview

-This Security Target Lite (ST-Lite) is conformant to the Protection Profile PP/9806, it is for a microcontroller (MCU) device with security features.
+3 This Security Target Lite (ST-Lite) is conformant to the Protection Profile PP/9806, it is for a microcontroller (MCU) device with security features.
 The device is a member of a family of single chip MCU devices which are intended for use within Smartcard products.
 The family codename is AVR ASL4 and the 'parent' device of the family, from which other family members will be derived, is the AT90SC19264RC.

-The AT90SC12872RCFT MCU device:
+Ļ The AT90SC12836RCT MCU device:

-Product Identification Number AT58803
+Product Identification Number AT58819

-Revision Е
+Revision K

-Atmel Toolbox Version 00.03.01.03
+Atmel Toolbox Version 00.03.01.04

-is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented with AVA_VLA.4, ADV_IMP.2, ALC_DVS.2 and AVA_MSU.3 under the Common Criteria scheme.
+5 is being evaluated against the CC Smartcard Integrated Circuit Protection Profile PP/9806 to Evaluation Assurance Level 4 (EAL4) augmented with AVA_VLA.4, ADV_IMP.2, ALC_DVS.2 and AVA_MSU.3 under the Common Criteria scheme.
 Atmel Smart Card ICs, a division of ATMEL Corporation, is the developer and the sponsor for the AVR ASL4 evaluations.

-The devices in the AVR ASL4 family are based on the AVR RISC family of single-chip microcontroller devices.
+6 The devices in the AVR ASL4 family are based on the AVR RISC family of single-chip microcontroller devices.
 The AVR RISC family, with designed-in security features, is based on the industry-standard AVR low-power HCMOS core and gives access to the powerful instruction set of this widely used device.
+AVR ASL4 devices are equipped

+powerful instruction set of this widely used device.
 AVR ASL4 devices are equipped with Flash, RAM, ROM and EEPROM, cryptographic coprocessors, and a host of security features to protect device assets, making them suitable for a wide range of smartcard applications.